Practicing Nursing in the U.S.

 We aim to familiarise you with some of the main regulations and practices that govern health care and nursing in the United States.

-It is for these reasons that Practicing in the US is a mandatory course that you are required to undertake and pass before moving to the next stage of your Conexus journey.
+It is for these reasons that practicing nursing in the U.S. is a mandatory course that you are required to take and pass before moving to the next stage of your Conexus journey.

-- To prepare you for your RN orientation programme at your destination hospital
+- To prepare you for your RN orientation program at your destination healthcare facility

 - Patient Safety

 - Health Care Relations

 Each module includes of a presentation and an assessment.
 References for each module can be found at the end of each presentation.

 It is estimated that the whole course will take approximately 18 learning hours to complete, including the assessments.
 You will be given 3 weeks to complete the course and submit the associated assessment.

 Your assessment will be reviewed and we will provide personal feedback on your work.
 Priority for review will be gven to those who are further along in their immigration journey or are due to be starting work soon.
 Further learning opportunities may be identified following the assessment, and these will be addressed on an individual basis.